tvegawaichman/readthedocs_tutorial/docs/source/Quickstart/quick_start.rst

 For more details about each the config files of each mode, see: See: [Changing Default Parameters](##changing-default-parameters) TODO

-4. Prepare HPC submission script (OPTIONAL, UPDATE TO USE THE APPTAINER)
+4. Prepare HPC submission script (OPTIONAL)
 ----------------

 To run the snakemake pipeline on a HPC a submission script needs to be prepared